• Skip to primary navigation

 Step #1: Oven prep

-Preheat your oven at 400°F (205°C) with the rack in the middle, and prep your baking sheet.
-You’re going to line a large and high-sided baking sheet with aluminum foil.
-You’ll use a few sheets of foil to make sure the bottom and sides are covered completely, folding the ends of the foil over the edges of the pan.
+Preheat your oven to 400°F (205°C) with the rack in the middle.
+You're going to line a large and high-sided baking sheet with aluminum foil.
+You'll use a few sheets of foil to make sure the bottom and sides are covered completely, folding the ends of the foil over the edges of the pan.

 If your pan is nonstick, you don’t have to cover it with foil – but I’ll tell ya, it makes cleaning up later a million times easier.
 You’ll just fold it up and toss it – no soaking or scrubbing required.